keycloak/keycloak-community/design/user-profile.md

 ### Actions

-The update profile action will be expanded to cover attributes in a similar fasion to the registration form.
+The update profile action will be expanded to cover attributes in a similar fashion to the registration form.
 Further, it will support only asking for the fields that are not currently passing validation.

 This will enable use-cases such as not asking users for their birthdate until a client requests the scope birthdate.
 It will also enable adding additional required attributes, which users will be required to add on the next login.